-58.643 Mathematics Curriculum and instruction II
+58.743 Mathematics Curriculum and Instruction II

-Prerequisites: 58.602, 58.642.
-Co-requisite: 58.603.
+Prerequisites: 58.702, 58.742.
+Co-requisite: 58.703.

-A continuation of the application of educational studies to the teaching of the mathematics curriculum in high schools.
-Lesson preparation and presentation, classroom management and organization.
-An introduction to special mathematics courses being used in high schools, eg elective and slow learner courses.
-Stress on preparation for Teaching
+A continuation of the application of educational studies to the teaching of the mathematics curriculum in secondary schools; lesson preparation and presentation, classroom organization and management, introduction to special mathematics courses being used in secondary schools, eg elective and slow learner courses, preparation for 58.713 Teaching Practice II.
+Further development of teaching skills by peer-group microteaching may be undertaken.
+Classroom Issues and Strategies: Aspects relating to classroom and community including the primary school, the teacher in the school community, teachers and parents, legal responsibilities.